 These contracts are used when a) negotiating individualized contract terms with every customer would be counterproductive and b) when the contracts can nonetheless meaningfully limit exposure of the company to risk.

-You are highly likely to have some contracts which apply generally to folks doing business with you.
-You will additionally have some public written policies which aren’t contracts themselves, but rather are designed to clarify certain important details about doing business with you.
+You are highly likely to have some contracts that apply generally to folks doing business with you.
+You will additionally have some public written policies that aren’t contracts but rather are designed to clarify certain important details about doing business with you.

 Depending on what your company does, you may want to have:

 Orrick, the global tech law firm, is the legal partner for Stripe Atlas.
 Experts at Orrick contributed their expertise to this section (see the disclaimer at the end of this guide), and Atlas users can access a more detailed Atlas Legal Guide written by Orrick.

 Every internet company collects data.
 Big, heaping mountains of data.